WebmastersLTD/rlb/ep2/readme.md

 Follow these magical steps to embark on your exhilarating quest:

+...
-Install TypeScript by running npm install typescript in your terminal.
+Install TypeScript by running npm install typescript in your terminal have ts-node installed as a dev dependency (npm install ts-node --save-dev) ...

 **Summon the Dependencies**: In your command center (terminal or command prompt), stand tall at the root directory of the repository and invoke the ancient incantation: